We're your one stop scale model

 When we talk about an era we are talking about a particular time (usually in the past) that

-want to model.
-The eras break into the following broad catagories:
+you want to model.
+The eras break into the following broad categories:

 'Today' - what you see on today's railroads